Dog Bite | Animal Behavior Expert Witness

 “Bringing the science of animal behavior to attorneys”

-Dog bite expert opinion on strict liability in California & Arizona
+Dog bite legal expert – strict liability in California & Arizona

 In this post, I discuss the value of expert opinion from the perspective of a dog bite legal expert.
 In this post, I specifically focus on the states of Arizona and California.
 I choose these states because these states which have “strict liability” laws for dog bites.
 And it is in strict liability states, as opposed to “common law” states, where dog bite expert opinion can be used to address the most frequently used legal argument to counter strict liability laws: namely, provocation.